- Many endangered flora and fauna such as snow leopards, Himalayan Thar, and tigers dwell this region where you might encounter along the trail.

 - Lunch and Dinner in Kathmandu, Pokhara (approx. US$ 20 per day)

 - Personal bills,

 - International airfare

-- Excess baggage beyond 15 kilo including day pack Visa fee: US$ 25 for 15 days and US$ 40 for 30 days multiple entry
+- Excess baggage beyond 15 kilos including day pack Visa fee: US$ 25 for 15 days and US$ 40 for 30 days multiple entries

 - Insurance (for cancellation, accident, health, emergency evacuation and loss, theft of or damage to baggage and personal effects), Liability insurance